ruby-grape/grape-rabl/README.md

 ### Enable template caching

-Gape-rabl allows for template caching after templates are loaded initially.
+Grape-rabl allows for template caching after templates are loaded initially.

 You can enable template caching: